Biscuit Recipe you’ll want on repeat—5 ingredients, no stress, and melt-in-your-mouth flavor every time.

 Are biscuits better with butter or shortening?

-Both butter and shortening have their benefits for baking biscuits, but we prefer and recommend butter for its great flavor and flaky texture.
+Butter and shortening both work in biscuits, but I prefer butter for the flavor and flaky texture.

 Storage